datascisteven/CC-Default-Prediction-Customer-Segmentation/README.md

 - Best model achieved through hyperparameter tuning with slighter greater than 82% accuracy (in line with other published similar models)
 - Applying imbalanced methods did not increase accuracy, but increased ROC-AUC, Precision, and Recall
 - You want to minimize False Negatives, as in predicting non-default when customer actually defaults
-- greater accuracy could be achieved with neural networks
+- Greater accuracy could be achieved with neural networks

 ## Potential Next Steps: